C16Mftang/ARC-manual/ARC_notes.md

 This website provides a full list of installed libraries and software on ARC: https://arc-module-list.readthedocs.io/en/latest/

 The commands `sbatch`, `srun` etc. we used before all belong to the workload management software called SLURM.
-There are many advanced usages of these commands for you to add more specifations to your submission, and a summary of SLURM commands can be found in this pdf: https://slurm.schedmd.com/pdfs/summary.pdf
+There are many advanced usages of these commands for you to add more specifications to your submission, and a summary of SLURM commands can be found in this pdf: https://slurm.schedmd.com/pdfs/summary.pdf

 #